 FOR IMMEDIATE RELEASE Jan.
 31, 2013

-The Central West Virginia Drug Task Force conducted the investigation.
+The Metropolitan Drug Enforcement Network Team (MDENT) conducted the investigations.
 Assistant United States Attorney John Frail handled the prosecution.
-The sentence was imposed by United States District Judge Thomas E. Johnston.

 # # #